When you should or shouldn't change your automatic transmission fluid

 Should you change the transmission fluid if it's not mentioned in the maintenance schedule?
 Is there any reason not to change transmission fluid at all?
 We spoke with two car owners with different views:

 Joe: I drive a lot and I want to know for sure that my transmission is in good shape.
 I checked my maintenance schedule and it doesn't even mention transmission fluid.
-I visited my dealer where I bought the car and asked the technician that I know, that worked on my car before.
+I visited my dealer where I bought the car and asked the technician that I know, who worked on my car before.
 He said there was no problem and he got it done for me.
 It was at 55K miles, now I'm at 80K and my car runs fine.

 Ed: My truck has over 160K miles.
 I bought it used, a year ago.
 Sometimes when I shift into reverse, there is a little delay before the tranny engages, but otherwise it drives fine.
 My mechanic told me that the fluid is very dirty, but he warned me that changing transmission fluid at high mileage when it's that dirty is risky and sometimes can make it worse, so I decided to leave it.